-The final of the main elements to build a good story is the theme.
+The final of the four main elements to build a good story is the theme.
 The theme is what your story is about on a deeper level.

 The theme of your book will let readers know what kind of messages you are trying to convey, but it should not be something that feels too heavy-handed in the actual narrative.